monirbounadi/minimal-mistakes/_pages/index.md

 Hello.
 I am an economist with research interests in development economics, econometrics, and political economy.

-I am currently a student and employee at [Stockholm University](https://www.su.se/english/).
-I do Masters and PhD level coursework in theoretical statistics.
-In addition, I teach mathematical statistics and econometrics at the Departments of Mathematics and Economics at Stockholm University and also to former Minister for Finance of Sweden [Anders Borg](https://en.wikipedia.org/wiki/Anders_Borg).
-I also assist Associate Professor [David Seim](http://www.davidseim.com/) and Professor [David Strömberg](http://perseus.iies.su.se/~dstro/) with their research at the Department of Economics at Stockholm University.
+I am currently a student and employee at [Stockholm University](https://www.su.se/english/) where I do Masters and PhD level coursework in theoretical statistics and teach mathematical statistics and econometrics.
+I also assist Associate Professor [David Seim](http://www.davidseim.com/) and Professor [David Strömberg](http://perseus.iies.su.se/~dstro/) at the Department of Economics.
+Now and then I tutor former Minister for Finance of Sweden [Anders Borg](https://en.wikipedia.org/wiki/Anders_Borg).

 I recently received my MSc in econometrics from Stockholm University in 2018.
 In 2015 and 2016 I received my BSc and MSc in mathematics, and my BA in philosophy, from Stockholm University.